chenbozhan/Squirrel_Project/README.md

 # Squirrel Tracker

-A tracker that can track squirrels' locations and their detailed information around the centr al park.
+A tracker that can track squirrels' locations and their information around the central park.

 ## Getting Started